RobinHeitz/RobinHeitz/README.md

 - 👋 Hi, I’m @RobinHeitz
-- 👀 I’m interested in mechanical engineering (studying it at RWTH Aachen).
+- 👀 I’m interested in robotics and the application of ML in real usecases.
-- 🌱 I’m currently learning ROS2.
+- 🌱 I’m currently learning golang.
 - 📫 How to reach me: With my github handle :)

 <!---